International Business Courses Online for Credit

-Students can find free courses in international business online that won't ask them to register or bother with tuition.
-Those who are seeking credit for college, however, will have to look elsewhere.
-Students interested in attaining credit can check out the comparatively inexpensive courses on Study.com, which feature easy-to-follow video lessons accompanied by corresponding transcripts and self-assessment quizzes.
+Students can find free online courses in international business online that won't ask them to register or pay any form of tuition.
+These courses typically do not offer credit for college.
+Students interested in attaining credit can check out the comparatively inexpensive courses on Study.com, which feature easy-to-follow video lessons accompanied by corresponding transcripts, self-assessment quizzes, practice exams and other study materials in one convenient location.

-Students can consider taking Business 308: Globalization & International Management, which delves into topics such as:
+Students can consider taking Business 308: Globalization & International Management, which delves into topics like crisis management, virtual teams and globalization, along with the following chapters:

-- Changes in the Global Marketplace - Topics include decision making in a global business, trends and impact of expatriation, and the global marketplace.
+- Changes in the Global Marketplace - Topics include decision making in a global business, trends and impact of expatriation and the changing landscape of the global market.

-- Global Trade & Business Law - Go over importing and exporting in a global market, forces that affect trade, methods of international business expansion, and more.
+- Global Trade & Business Law - Examine importing and exporting in a global market, forces that affect trade, methods of international business expansion and more.

 Find schools that offer these popular programs